Future of the Royal Australian Navy

 The Royal Australian Navy, although a significant force in the Asia-Pacific region, is nonetheless classed as a medium-sized navy.
 Its fleet is based around two main types of surface combatant, with limited global deployment and air power capability.
 However, in 2009, a white paper, Defending Australia in the Asia Pacific Century: Force 2030, was produced by the Australian government which set out a programme of defence spending that will see significant improvements to the RAN's fleet and capabilities.
+In recent times, Australia released its Surface Fleet Review in 2024, which analyses the future of the RAN and shows what the Government will procure.

+The Defence White Papers released in 2013 and 2016, along with the 2020 Defence Strategic Update, maintained a relatively conservative approach to the Royal Australian Navy's force structure.
+These documents reaffirmed plans for a modest fleet comprising two landing helicopter docks, twelve diesel-electric submarines, twelve frigates and destroyers, and twelve offshore patrol vessels (OPVs).
+However, the establishment of AUKUS in 2021, the release of the Defence Strategic Review in 2023, and the Independent Surface Combatant Fleet Review in 2024 have marked a significant shift in naval planning.
+The Royal Australian Navy is now set to expand to a size not seen since the end of the Second World War.
+Under the new structure, the fleet will include eight nuclear-powered attack submarines, three Hobart-class air warfare destroyers, six Hunter-class anti-submarine warfare frigates, eleven general-purpose frigates, six large optionally-crewed surface vessels equipped with a vertical launch system, six offshore patrol vessels, and ten patrol boats.
+This major expansion is expected to be completed by the 2040s.

 Future vessels

 The following is a list of vessels currently ordered or under construction for the Royal Australian Navy:

 The following is a list of vessels currently planned for the Royal Australian Navy:

 Surface combatants

 Anzac-class FFH

 The Anzac class is the main surface combatant of the Royal Australian Navy.
 The first unit was commissioned in 1996 and the last entered service in 2006.
 Starting in November 2003, all eight frigates underwent extensive upgrades under Project SEA 1448 Phase 2, the Anzac Ship Anti-Ship Missile Defence upgrade.
 Completed in two phases, the following systems were upgraded and installed: